-Hammond swings behind EU 'customs partnership'
+Hammond backs EU 'customs partnership'

 The big and highly complicated question is how?

-I am told that the chancellor will use the meeting tomorrow to argue in favour of a close "customs partnership" with the EU.
+I am told that the chancellor will use the meeting tomorrow to argue in favour of a close "customs partnership" with the EU, or at least not rule it out at this early stage.

 Senior sources have told me that Philip Hammond sees advantages in the proposal that would mean the UK could set its own tariffs but would also be obliged to mirror European Union customs rules.